 To stay safe, avoid performing tasks such as entering passwords, accessing bank accounts, entering credit card details, shopping, and sending confidential emails while you're connected to free public Wi-Fi.
 Try using mobile data on your smartphone instead.
 If you're using a laptop or other device without mobile data, try setting up your smartphone as a personal Wi-Fi hotspot with a strong and easy-to-remember password.

-Using a VPN can help prevent cybercriminals from intercepting your data when you are connected to a public Wi-Fi network.
+Using a VPN for your phone or computer can help prevent cybercriminals from intercepting your data when you are connected to a public Wi-Fi network.
 All your information and the activities that you perform on the Internet pass through an encrypted "tunnel" and will not be accessible to hackers.

 To stay protected on public Wi-Fi, make sure that your operating system and all your applications, such as your browser, firewall, antivirus software, etc., are updated to the latest versions.
 Often, each new update fixes serious security holes, so install new updates as soon as they become available.